Being Responsible for Other People’s Money

 Topic Overview

-The Highfield Entry Level Certificate in Personal Development for Employability (Entry 3) (RQF) is a foundational qualification designed to equip learners with the essential skills, knowledge, and attitudes needed to succeed in the workplace.
-It covers key areas such as self-assessment, goal setting, teamwork, communication, and understanding workplace expectations.
-This qualification is ideal for students who are preparing for employment, further study, or apprenticeships, and it provides a structured pathway to develop employability skills that are valued by employers across all sectors.
+The Highfield Level 2 Award in Personal Development for Employability (RQF) is a qualification designed to equip learners with the essential skills and knowledge needed to succeed in the workplace.
+It covers key areas such as self-assessment, goal setting, communication, teamwork, and problem-solving.
+This qualification is ideal for individuals entering the job market or seeking to improve their employability skills, as it provides a structured framework for personal and professional growth.

 Key Concepts